sahil7303/200-days/README.md

        100342.
 Minimum Average of Smallest and Largest Elements 100334.
 Find the Minimum Area to Cover All Ones I 100337.
 Maximize Total Cost of Alternating Subarrays

+### Day 151
+       1423.
+Maximum Points You Can Obtain from Cards